nickarshadi/simple_shell/README.md

 Who will use this repo?
 This repo mainly is created as a Holberton-school project and will mainly be used by my peers.

+Release History
+    • 0.0.1 - First release - 7 Apr 2020
+        ◦ More features in progress
+About

+All files were created and compiled on Ubuntu 14.04.4 LTS using GCC 4.8.4 with the following flags: -Wall -Werror -Wextra -pedantic

 Instructions:

 To make use of this project first clone it to your local system with the command